MiliC01/SQL-Business-Analysis/README.md

 For 2020 the Client DI with the greatest total delivery amount is 7158 with a total delivery amount of 2035274.
 We can see that client 7167 is ninth on the 2020 list with a total delivery amount of 712610 indicating this client ordered less in 2020.

-### 5) How many products were ordered by each client in 2019 and 2020?
+### 5) How many products were ordered by each client in 2019 and 2020 and what's the difference between both years?

 # Data Visualization